DeterminedSage/Spam-Mail-Prediction/README.md

-PreRequist :- make sure you have uploaded the mail.csv in the google collab from the repository link to run this file
+PreRequist :- make sure you have uploaded the "mail_data.csv" in the google collab from the repository link to run this file

 This project demonstrates how to build a spam detection system using Logistic Regression in Python.
 It involves the following steps: